-The goal of this assignment is to learn the basics of using the scikit-learn package to develop machine learning (ML) models for a classification task.
-To complete this assignment you must write a Python application (extension .py) or a Jupyter notebook (extension .ipynb) that trains two ML models for classification and explores the impact of different hyperparameter values on the accuracy achieved by your models.
+The goal of this assignment is to learn the basics of using the scikit-learn package to develop machine learning (ML) models for a regression task.
+To complete this assignment you must write a Python application (extension .py) or a Jupyter notebook (extension .ipynb) that trains two ML models for regression and explores the impact of different hyperparameter values on the error achieved by your models.
 You must also prepare a short .pdf report (5 pages max.) discussing your findings.

-A dataset called wildfires has been supplied on Canvas.
-This dataset has already been split into separate training and test sets: wildfire\training.csv and wildfire\test.csv.
+A dataset called steel.csv has been supplied on Canvas.
+This dataset has not been split into separate training and test sets - you are required to do this yourself (see below).
 The data is supplied in comma separated values format.
 Each row describes one instance in the dataset.
-The attributes are in columns in the following order: fire, year, temp, humidity, rainfall, drought\code, buildup\index, day, month, wind\speed.
-The goal of your classification models is to predict the value of the target attribute fire (which may be one of two classes: yes or no) based on the values of other attributes.
+The attributes are in columns in the following order: normalising\temperature, tempering\temperature, percent\silicon, percent\chromium, percent\copper, percent\nickel, percent\sulphur, percent\carbon, percent\manganese, tensile\strength.
+The goal of your regression models is to predict the value of the target attribute tensile\strength.

-You are required to select any two classification algorithms (apart from k-NN) from the scikit-learn package, and then apply them to this dataset to train predictive models.
-Please note that selection of the k-nearest neighbours algorithm (scikit-learn class KNeighborsClassifier) is not allowed as we have covered a full worked example on it in lectures (k-NN\hyperparameters.ipynb - you may wish to consult this example on Canvas for hints on how to approach this assignment).
+You are required to select any two regression algorithms (apart from ones based on linear regression) from the scikit-learn package, and then apply them to this dataset to train predictive models.
+Please note that selection of linear regression models (e.g., scikit-learn classes LinearRegression, Ridge etc.) is not allowed as these models are very simple and generally do not have many hyperparameters to tune.
 Please note that it is not necessary to implement any ML algorithms yourself, you should use the algorithm implementations available in scikit-learn.

-A list of available scikit-learn classifier implementations can be found at: https://scikit-learn.org/stable/auto\examples/classification/plot\classifier\comparison.html
+A list of available scikit-learn regression implementations can be found at: https://scikit-learn.org/stable/supervised\learning.html (N.B. this link includes both classification and regression models - be sure to choose only regression models).

-The models that you develop should be trained on the supplied training set only.
-You should report accuracy results for each model on both the training set and the test set independently.
-You should present results for each model using the default hyperparameter settings in scikit-learn, and results achieved when attempting to tune two of the available hyperparameters for each model.
+Your models should be trained and evaluated using 10-fold cross validation on the supplied dataset.
+You should choose one domain independent and one domain specific measure of error to evaluate your trained models.
+You should report average training and test set results over all folds for each model.
+You should present average results for each model using the default hyperparameter settings in scikit-learn, and results achieved when attempting to tune two of the available hyperparameters for each model.
 For each model, you may choose any two available hyperparameters to tune.
-You should not use any automated hyperparameter tuning methods (e.g., the scikit-learn GridSearchCV class) for this assignment.
+You may use an automated hyperparameter tuning method (e.g., the scikit-learn GridSearchCV class) for this assignment if you wish.